inno-devops-labs/S25-core-course-labs/monitoring/LOGGING.md

   Loki is the backend log aggregation system.
 It stores and indexes logs sent by Promtail, making them queryable via Grafana.
 - **Configuration:**
   - Runs on port **3100**.
-  - Configured with a local configuration file (e.g., local-config.yaml).
+  - Configured with a local configuration file.
   - Receives logs at the endpoint: /loki/api/v1/push.

 ### Promtail